 We're part of the Red Cross Red Crescent Movement, the world’s largest humanitarian network.

-Australian Red Cross is a member of the International Red Cross Red Crescent Movement with millions of members and volunteers operating in over 190 countries.
+Australian Red Cross is a member of the International Red Cross Red Crescent Movement with millions of members and volunteers operating in 192 countries.

 The International Red Cross and Red Crescent Movement is made up of the International Committee of the Red Cross (ICRC), 192 National Societies, and the International Federation of Red Cross and Red Crescent Societies (IFRC).